EdemGold/Nutshell-Machine-Learning/README.md

 # Contributing

 Feel free to add more resources to this repo by either creating an issue or making a Pull Request.
-Endeavour to verify that any resource(s) to be added isn't already present in the repo.
 See our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## License